edgedb/edgedb/docs/intro/edgeql.rst

 .. note::

-  The examples below also demonstrate how to express the query with the :ref:`TypeScript query builder <edgedb-js-qb>`, which lets you express arbitrary EdgeQL queries in a code-first, typesafe way.
+  The examples below also demonstrate how to express the query with the :ref:`TypeScript client's <edgedb-js-intro>` query builder, which lets you express arbitrary EdgeQL queries in a code-first, typesafe way.

 Scalar literals